aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffileeditor/concatenate-pdf-documents/_index.md

 [Concatenate](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor/methods/concatenate/index) method of [PdfFileEditor](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor) class takes the source PDF files and the destination PDF file as parameters.
 These parameters can be either paths to the PDF files on the disk or they could be MemoryStreams.
 Now, for this example, we’ll first create two files streams to read the PDF files from the disk.
 Then we’ll convert these files into byte arrays.
 These byte arrays of the PDF files will be converted to MemoryStreams.
 Once we get the MemoryStreams out of PDF files, we’ll be able to pass them on to the concatenate method and merge into a single output file.

-The following code snippet shows you how to concatenate multiple PDF files using MemoryStreams:
+The following C# code snippet shows you how to concatenate multiple PDF files using MemoryStreams:

 {{< gist "aspose-pdf" "4a12f0ebd453e7f0d552ed6658ed3253" "Examples-CSharp-AsposePdfFacades-TechnicalArticles-ConcatenateMultiplePDFUsingMemoryStream-ConcatenateMultiplePDFUsingMemoryStream.cs" >}}

 ## Concatenate Array of PDF Files Using File Paths

 If you want to concatenate multiple PDF files, you can use the overload of the [Concatenate](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor/methods/concatenate/index) method, which allows you to pass an array of PDF files.
-The final output is saved as a merged file created from all the files in the array.The following code snippet shows you how to concatenate array of PDF files using file paths.
+The final output is saved as a merged file created from all the files in the array.The following C# code snippet shows you how to concatenate array of PDF files using file paths.

 {{< gist "aspose-pdf" "4a12f0ebd453e7f0d552ed6658ed3253" "Examples-CSharp-AsposePdfFacades-Pages-ConcatenateDocuments-ConcatenateArrayOfFilesWithPath-ConcatenateArrayOfFilesWithPath.cs" >}}

 ## Concatenate Array of PDF Files Using Streams

 Concatenating an array of PDF files is not limited to only files residing on the disk.
 You can also concatenate an array of PDF files from streams.
 If you want to concatenate multiple PDF files, you can use the appropriate overload of the [Concatenate](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor/methods/concatenate/index) method.
 First, you need to create an array of input streams and one stream for output PDF and then call the [Concatenate](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor/methods/concatenate/index) method.
-The output will be saved in the output stream.The following code snippet shows you how to concatenate array of PDF files using streams.
+The output will be saved in the output stream.The following C# code snippet shows you how to concatenate array of PDF files using streams.

 {{< gist "aspose-pdf" "4a12f0ebd453e7f0d552ed6658ed3253" "Examples-CSharp-AsposePdfFacades-Pages-ConcatenateDocuments-ConcatenateArrayOfPdfUsingStreams-ConcatenateArrayOfPdfUsingStreams.cs" >}}